jonnysfarmer/gift-list/backend/README.md

 ### Bugs

-### These are items we wish to improve on

-- `Suggested Lists` which is just 9 category names that are currently hard coded in the front end.
-We would like to move to our backend and let the frontend make an API call to populated them.
-- `Categories` currently we create a dataset which has a set of categories with an array of their subcategories and an array of their Etsy subcategory names for making API calls to Etsy.
-On reflection, we'd like to refactor this to be a set of objects that have subcategory name, Esty name, otherstore name, otherstore name.
-We've left that on the to do list as it doesn't impact the current features, and only comes into play when we add a second store.
+### Unexpected hurdles that we deprioritised

+- `Show currency symbol` This turned out to be harder than expected and so we deprioritised this and will likely use a library to improve it in the future

 ### While we are not yet planning to build any of these, we did consider them in the architecture.

 - `Etsy Items` : _show more on load and a show more button_ Currently we show a set of products available from Etsy is currently restricted to no more than 6 items at a time due to restrictions on how many calls we can make per second while on a developer account.
 Full accounts would allow us to extend this.
 - `Browse Items` : We would like to have an area of the site where you can browse through categories and add to any of your lists without being on your list page.
+- `Share a List` We would like users to have a shareable list link that they can send to others that just shows the items they've saved
+- `Show local currency` Based on Etsy's notes we need to use a currency converter, we deprioritised this for this project

 ----